The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 Languages Spoken:

-Cong Zhao is a Neurologist in Meridian, Idaho.
+Cong Zhao is a Neurologist practicing medicine in Meridian, Idaho.
 Dr. Zhao is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-Her top areas of expertise are Essential Tremor, Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.
-Dr. Zhao is currently accepting new patients.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Essential Tremor, Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.

 Experienced in Spinocerebellar Ataxia Type 3